confluentinc/cp-docker-images/docs/quickstart.rst

   .. sourcecode:: console

-    $ docker exec kafka-connect curl -s -X GET http://$CONNECT_HOST:28082/connectors/quickstart-file-sink/status
+    $ docker exec kafka-connect curl -s -X GET http://kafka-connect:8082/connectors/quickstart-file-sink/status

   You should see the following:

   .. sourcecode:: console

-    {"name":"quickstart-file-sink","connector":{"state":"RUNNING","worker_id":"localhost:28082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"localhost:28082"}]}
+    {"name":"quickstart-file-sink","connector":{"state":"RUNNING","worker_id":"kafka-connect:8082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"kafka-connect:28082"}]}

   Finally, you can check the file to see if the data is present.
-Once again, you will need to SSH into the VM if you are running Docker Machine.

   .. sourcecode:: console